timeless-systems/logger/README.md

 npm link
 ```

-in the workspace where it shoudl be consumed:
+in the workspace where it should be consumed:

 ```
 npm link @timeless-systems/logger